suveshgurung/Macho-TextEditor/README.md

 # Macho - Terminal Based Text Editor

-Macho is a terminal based text editor that allows you to open any type of file, make some changes and save the file. this project was made taking reference from the tutorial: [Build Your Own Text Editor]
+Macho is a terminal based text editor that allows you to open any type of file, make some changes and save the file.

-[//]: # (This is the referencing of the links.)

-[Build Your Own Text Editor]: <https://viewsourcecode.org/snaptoken/kilo/index.html>
+This project was made taking reference from the tutorial: [Build Your Own Text Editor]

 ## Build